theakman2/node-modules-webant/README.md

   webant --entry src/js/main.js --dest build/js/main.js

 Options:
-  --entry, -e             Path to entry script relative to current directory.
+  --entry, -e                  Path to entry script relative to current
-                          [Required, unless --useConfig flag is set].
+                               directory.
+[Required, unless --useConfig flag is
+                               set].
   --dest, -d                   Path to where compiled output will be written.
-  --urlDest, -u           URL at which the path specified for '--dest' can be
+  --urlDest, -u                URL at which the path specified for '--dest' can
-                          reached.
+                               be reached.
 Can be absolute or relative.
-Example:
-                          --urlDest js/main.js
+                               Example: --urlDest js/main.js
   --postProcess, -p            Post-processing to apply to compiled javascript.
-Can
-                          be either 'compress' (compresses output), 'debug'
+                               Can be either 'compress' (compresses output),
-                          (adds file and line numbers to output) or 'none' (no post-processing).
+                               'debug' (adds file and line numbers to output) or 'none' (no post-processing).
   --requireBase, -r            Resolve require paths relative to the supplied
                                directory instead of relative to the file containing the require.
-  --defaultExtension, -D  Default extension to append to a require path when no
+  --defaultExtension, -D       Default extension to append to a require path
-                          extension is provided.
+                               when no extension is provided.
 Include the starting period (e.g. '.ts').
-Example: setting `--defaultExtension
+Example: setting
-                          .coffee` would mean that `require('./path/to/file')`
+                               `--defaultExtension .coffee` would mean that
-                          would look for `./path/to/file.coffee`.
-Defaults to
+                               `require('./path/to/file')` would look for
-                          '.js'.
+                               `./path/to/file.coffee`.
+Defaults to '.js'.
   --handlers, -H               Additional handlers to use.
 Can be set multiple
                                times.
 Example: -H coffee -H scss -H json --includeBootstrap, -i       The path to the file where the bootstrap code will be included.
 This should be set to one of the source files to be compiled.
 Webant will then insert the bootstrap code into the compiled version of the specified source file.
                                Alternatively set this to the empty string for no bootstrap code to be included.
 Leave undefined for the bootstrap code to be included in the entry file specified via the `--entry` key.
   --browserGlobalVar, -b       Name of the global variable used in the compiled
                                javascript.
 Defaults to '__MODULES__'.
   --aliases                    Parameters that can be used as part of `require`
                                calls.
 Example: passing `--aliases.foo=jquery
                                --aliases.baz=lib` would mean you could do
                                `require('../{baz}/{foo}.js')` in your scripts.
   --entryModules, -E           Path to entry modules.
-These are the modules that are
+These are the modules
-                          automatically loaded when the compiled javascript is included in a webpage.
+                               that are automatically loaded when the compiled javascript is included in a webpage.
 This can be set multiple times.
 Leave blank to default to the entry script passed via the --entry key.
+                               Example usage: -E path/to/src/1.js -E
+                               path/to/src/2.js
+  --requireExpressionName, -R  Name of the function used for requiring
+                               javascript files.
+Defaults to 'require'.
-Example usage: -E path/to/src/1.js -E path/to/src/2.js --useConfig, -c         Path to a JSON configuration file which sets default options.
+  --useConfig, -c              Path to a JSON configuration file which sets
+                               default options.
 If this option is set but no path is provided, the path is assumed to be './webant-config.json'.
-[Required, unless --entry
+[Required, unless
-                          option is provided].
-[Additional options override
+                               --entry option is provided].
+[Additional options
-                          those found in the configuration file].
+                               override those found in the configuration file].

   --version, -v                Show version.
   --help, -h                   Show help.
 ```

 ### Configuration file settings